Are Lawn Mower Blades Reverse Threaded?

 craftsman lawn mower blade

 You can tighten the nut by turning it in a counterclockwise direction and turning it right when removing mower blades.
-Our resident lawn care team urges you to follow the Craftsman mower manual for the recommended torque value for well-guided blade maintenance.
+I urge you to follow the Craftsman mower manual for the recommended torque value for well-guided blade maintenance.

 Troy Bilt Lawn Mower Blades